 The Benefits of Residential Respite Care

-The ability to care for older or vulnerable people and to ensure a good quality of life for most people at all ages is one of the defining aspects of humanity.
-Many of us who provide care take great joy in doing so; there’s a feeling of value in being immediately helpful that appeals to a great many people.
-Nevertheless, those who provide care not because they have chosen this activity as a profession but because of their own perceived duties to a loved one tend to have less support and often more substantial burdens, and can start to suffer personally as a result of their responsibilities to others.
+The ability to care for older or vulnerable people and to ensure a good quality of life for most people at all ages is a defining aspect of humanity.
+Many of us who provide care take great joy in doing so; there’s a feeling of value in being immediately helpful that appeals to many people.
+Nevertheless, those who provide care, not because they have chosen this activity as a profession, but because of their own perceived duties to loved ones who tend to have less support and often more substantial burdens on those that may start to suffer personally as a result of their responsibilities to others.

 There are a variety of ways in which this problem can be addressed.
-In some cases, helping the caregiver to change their approach and coping strategies can be helpful in reducing the perceived burden.
-Sometimes it’s possible for changes in behaviour on the part of the care recipient to contribute to an overall solution.
+Sometimes helping the caregiver change their approach and coping strategies can be helpful in reducing the perceived burden.
+Sometimes it’s possible for changes in behaviour from the care recipient to contribute to an overall solution.
 In most cases, a setup which allows the carer to pursue a fulfilling life of their own in addition to providing care is the most effective and desirable solutions, but the difficulty in arriving at this situation may seem insurmountable without institutionalisation of the care recipient.

 We would love to show you how we can help you or a loved one.
 Book a visit here to see one of our homes and find out about our award-winning respite care.